ua-gist604b-spring-2022/syllabus/syllabus.md

 who show affiliation with that particular religion.
 Notify your instructor(s) prior to your absence.

 ## Accessibility and Accommodations
-It is the University’s goal that learning experiences be as accessible as possible.
-If you anticipate or experience physical or academic barriers based on disability or pregnancy, please let me know immediately so that we can discuss options.
-You are also welcome to contact Disability Resources (520-621-3268) to establish reasonable accommodations.
-For additional information on Disability Resources and reasonable accommodations, please visit http://drc.arizona.edu/.
-If you have reasonable accommodations, please plan to meet with me by appointment or during office hours to discuss accommodations and how my course requirements and activities may impact your ability to fully participate.
+**At the University of Arizona, we strive to make learning experiences as accessible as possible.
+If you anticipate or experience barriers based on disability or pregnancy, please contact the Disability Resource Center (520-621-3268, https://drc.arizona.edu/) to establish reasonable accommodations.**

 ## Student Code of Academic Integrity
 Students are encouraged to share intellectual views and discuss freely the principles and